Spondias: Description

 They are deciduous or semi-evergreen trees growing to 25 m tall.
 The leaves are spirally arranged, pinnate, rarely bipinnate or simple.
 The fruit is a drupe similar to a small mango (in the related genus Mangifera), 4–10 cm long, ripening yellow or orange.
 It has a single seed.

 The Malesian species of Spondias were revised by Ding Hou in 1978.
 The most recently recognized species, Spondias testudinis, was described in 1998.

 As food

 About 10 species of Spondias bear edible fruits and have been domesticated for fruit production.
 These fruits are also consumed by herbivorous mammals such as deer.

 In the Western Ghats of Karnataka flower buds and tender fruits are used in pickle preparation.

 In Thai cuisine both the fruits and the tender leaves are eaten.
 In Odisha its called ambada, the fruit is used as a souring agent in curries.

 Selected species

-As of January 2024, Plants of the World online has 19 accepted species:
+As of January 2024, Plants of the World online accepts 18 species: